|

-New Philadelphia 3B Michael Young
+New Philadelphia 3B Michael Young casually surveying his new home in full uniform. |

 What should a team do when for the first time in five years they are not dominating their division?
 How do you respond when your team goes from having the most wins in all of baseball one season to a piddling .500 season the next?
 And when everyone professional analysts to your everyday fan can tell that the reason your dominance has suddenly disappeared is because your older stars are no longer able to remain healthy, and can't compete with the same tenacious viciousness they used to?
 If your answer is to acquire even more old talent and dying flames than you should put your application in at Citizen's Bank ball park, because the Phillies like your style!